alf45tar/PedalinoMini/README.md

 - JSON Editor 9.9.2
 - Better buttons placement in WebUI
 - Fixed RGB order in cross led refresh
+- CLICK event on latch pedals is triggered on PRESS and on RELEASE event
+- Fixed BLE boot mode disabled when disabled in Options
+- BLE client mode (define BLECLIENT in platformio.ini)
+- Redesign of Pedals logic with Controls
+- Simultaneous buttons press
+- Control Change Snap (thanks to potul)
+- OLED display bottom line fix (thanks to potul)
+- Tag name truncated fix

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.